-Updated: How To Spot A Scam: Must-Read Camera Buyer Advice!
+Updated: How To Spot A Scam | 2018 Must-Read Camera Buying Advice!

-Back then, I first encountered this scam operation when I almost purchased a Nikon D70 from an online store called Digital Liquidators.
-I trusted them because I first saw their printed ad in Outdoor Photographer magazine; I naively assumed that if they had a printed ad they must be legit!
-Anyways, you can have a glance at their reputation by clicking HERE.
+Back then, I first encountered this scam operation when I almost purchased a Nikon D70 from an online store called “Digital Liquidators.”
+I trusted them because I first saw their printed ad in Outdoor Photographer magazine.
+I naively assumed that if they had a printed ad, they must be legit!
+Suffice it to say, you can have a glance at their reputation by clicking HERE.

 “I HATE BEING CHEATED, this company is full of scam artists.
 An Absoulety terrible experience.
 Bought a camera and was “forced to buy a battery, warranty and memory card” as I was advised this didn’t come with the camera.
 When I looked at the website it said all equipment brand new in box.
 I cant believe the manufactor would sell you camera that you need to buy a battery just to be able to use, let alone not stand behind their product.
 When I called “customer service” to discuss the camera I received and asked for a detailed invoice I was told that it was my fualt that I had a “comprehension problem”.
 I was then hung up on.
 My advice to anyone looking to purchase from these folks is to look elsewhere.”

 Unfortunately, nowadays all types of scammers are now operated all over the place, are extremely elusive, and getting creative in finding all-new ways to try and cheat you out of your money.

 The listed business addresses of online camera stores, circa 2010

 Photos by Don Wiss, used with permission.
 Click HERE for more…